First-order integer-valued autoregressive processes with Generalized Katz innovations: Introduction

-We illustrate the model's flexibility with an application to an original Google Trend dataset on measures of public concern about climate change in different countries.
-Assessing the level of public awareness and knowledge in a specific topic and understanding the dynamics in the social consciousness allows for designing more effective public policies.
-For this reason, researchers measured and studied the level of awareness about the effects of climate change in different sectors of society such as households \citep{Frondel2017}, winegrowers \citep{bat2009}, farmers \citep{Fahad2018,Singh2017}, mountain peoples \citep{Ullah2018}.
+We illustrate the model's flexibility with an application to an original Google Trend dataset of 130 time--series measuring the public concern about climate change in different countries.
+The contrasting features of the series, such as excess of zeros, outliers, and regimes, are common in count data and provide a challenging and diversified ground for illustrating the robustness and flexibility of the GLK--INAR model.
+Assessing public awareness and knowledge of a specific topic and understanding the dynamics of social consciousness allows for designing more effective public policies.
+For this reason, researchers measured and studied the level of awareness about the effects of climate change in different sectors of society such as households \citep{Frondel2017}, winegrowers \citep{bat2009}, farmers \citep{Fahad2018}, mountain peoples \citep{Ullah2018}.
 Most of these studies rely on surveys conducted in a specific geographical area and sector of society, with a few exceptions.
-For example, \cite{Zieg2017} proposed a cross-country analysis of climate change beliefs and attitudes. \cite{lineman2015talking} provided a broader and global perspective by exploiting the potentiality of big data provided by Google Trend.
+For example, \cite{Zieg2017} proposed a cross--country analysis of climate change beliefs and attitudes. \cite{lineman2015talking} provided a broader and global perspective by exploiting the potentiality of big data provided by Google Trend.
 This extended climate change perception literature along two lines.
-First, we consider a multi-country dataset including country-specific measures to capture heterogeneity across the world in public awareness.
-Moreover, we offer a model-based approach and an inference procedure to analyze these measures, which allow for a better comprehension of the cross-country and cross-keyword heterogeneity in the long-run level of public perception and perception uncertainty and persistence.
+First, we consider a multi--country dataset, including country--specific measures to capture worldwide heterogeneity in public awareness.
+Moreover, we offer a model--based approach and an inference procedure to analyze these measures.

 The paper is organized as follows.
-Section 2 introduces the Generalized Lagrangian Katz family, the INAR process, and some of their properties.
+Section 2 introduces the GLK family and INAR process with some extensions such as the Markov--Switching GLK--INAR.
 Section 3 proposes a Bayesian inference procedure and provides some simulation results.
-Section 4 illustrates the model and inference framework on a multi-country Google Trend dataset on climate change and provides some new findings in the public interest in climate change.
+Section 4 provides some illustrations on a multi--country Google Trend dataset related to climate change.
 Section 5 concludes.